 I did get it out in month two, but I added about 30 hours of workload, which was no good.

-At the start of the next quarter, I switched to Yumpu to publish my magazine, an alternative to Calameo, based on the recommendation of a professional acquaintance.
+At the start of the next quarter, I switched to a Calameo alternative to publish my magazine, based on the recommendation of a professional acquaintance.

 It didn’t require editing, and even advanced aspects, such as inline links, transferred seamlessly.

-Another big difference was that my PDFs were converting to flipbooks in under two minutes and on demand.
+Another big difference with the Calameo alternative was that my PDFs were converting to flipbooks in under two minutes and on demand.

 With programa Calameo, I was put in a queue.

-I’m not quite sure how long the conversion took, and what concerned me most was what would happen at crunch time.
+I’m not entirely sure how long the conversion took, and what concerned me most was what would happen at crunch time when using Calameo.

 Could I miss a deadline because I wasn’t a paid a member and thus didn’t get prioritized?